What is Water Hardness & What Causes It?

 Water hardness is simply a measure of dissolved minerals in your water.
 The most common are calcium carbonate (CaCO3) and magnesium carbonate (MgCO3).
 Rainwater is inherently soft but if it encounters limestone or chalk as it seeps into the ground, it can dissolve some of the rock which is made up of those minerals.
 The rate of dissolution is even greater if the pH of the rainwater is high (acid rain dissolves limestone even more).

 Is Hard Water Safe to Drink?

 Hard water is safe to drink and houses with water softeners have separate taps for hard water which can be used for cooking and drinking.

 In areas of very hard water, the precipitation of dissolved minerals can be a problem.
 The most obvious signs are the unsightly marks you see on glassware and cutlery after air drying.
-Over time, these minerals can also clog your plumbing causing dishwashers, toilets, coffee makers and so on to eventually fail.
-The most common way to prevent this is to have a water softener which removes these minerals.
+Over time, these minerals can also clog your plumbing causing dishwashers, toilets, coffee makers, and so on to eventually fail.
+The most common way to prevent this is to have a water softener that removes these minerals.

 How Hard is My Water?

 Water hardness test strips can determine how much dissolved mineral you have in your water.
 The video below shows how easy it is with Indigo Water Hardness Test Strips.

 If you’re a coffee aficionado, you have an opinion on what good coffee tastes like & what makes it so.
 For some, the fineness of the grind or darkness of the roast is key.
 For others, it’s how you brew it that matters be that French press, vacuum, drip, or espresso.